 View the 2020 Meeting Schedule

-Regularly scheduled meetings take place on the 3rd Wednesday of each month with the except of November and December which will be held on the 2nd Wednesday of the month.
+Regularly scheduled meetings take place on the 3rd Wednesday of each month with the exception of December which will be held on the 2nd Wednesday of the month.

 The Cedar Rapids Civil Rights Commission (CRCRC) is an Administrative Law Agency which exists to: